cwhite204/Postings/README.md

-# README
+# Postings

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A Web App that can be used to post messages which can be upvoted and downvoted by other users.

-* Ruby version
+* Ruby version = 2.4.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails version = 5.1.3

+* Run 'bundle install' to install the necessary gems which are in the gemfile

+* Run 'rake db:migrate' to create the database that will be used by the web app